Tap Fiscal

 • Dependent Visa: For family members of investors and employees

-The Free Zone regulations, together with office space dimensions, determine the total number of visas which can be granted.
-Free Zones operate with two different visa business policies because they either provide free visa services or they need businesses to maintain specific office areas for visa operations.
+The Free Zone regulations, together with office space dimensions, determine the total number of visas that can be granted.
+Free zones operate with two different visa business policies because they either provide free visa services or they need businesses to maintain specific office areas for visa operations.

 The establishment of a business within a Dubai Free Zone provides entrepreneurs with complete ownership rights, tax benefits, and streamlined business operations.
 The selection of an appropriate Free Zone, together with the management of its establishment, needs specialized knowledge from an expert.